ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Cloud Computing In AWS/Week 5/W5 - Practice Quiz.md

 Site-to-site or Client VPN - both allow connectivity from VPC to on-premises network.

 CloudHub - If you have more than one remote network (for example, multiple branch offices), you can create multiple AWS Site-to-Site VPN connections via your virtual private gateway to enable communication between these networks.

+**What is the default setting for DNS hostnames when a new VPC is created?
+Enabled Disabled Can be set during VPC creation Depends on the Region used**

+Disabled - by default, when you create a VPC, EC2 instances do not get a public DNS hostname attached to it
+- Security reasons